uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-background-processing-Background-App-Refresh-Task.md

 }
 ```

-**As always, It's important to call `task.setTaskCompleted(success: true)` as quick as possible**.
+**Always call `task.setTaskCompleted(success: true)` as quickly as possible.**
-You might notice that after calling `task.setTaskCompleted(success: true)`, we need to call `self.scheduleAppRefresh()` and `self.scheduleBackgroundProcessing()` again to re-schedule these tasks to the system.
+Note that after calling it, you need to call `self.scheduleAppRefresh()` and `self.scheduleBackgroundProcessing()` again to re-schedule these tasks for the next cycle.

 ### Simulate background task and background processing
-Fortunately, Apple supports a way to trigger background execution.
+Apple provides a way to trigger background execution during development.
-After submitting your task to the system, pause the application by any break point.
-Then, enter the following command to the Xcode console.
+After submitting your task to the system, pause the app at any breakpoint.
+Then enter the following command in the Xcode console.
 ```bash
 e -l objc -- (void)[[BGTaskScheduler sharedScheduler] _simulateLaunchForTaskWithIdentifier:@"YOUR_REFRESH_TASK_ID || YOUR_PROCESSING_TASK_ID"]
 ```
-The output should be
+The output should look like this:
 ```swift
 2020-10-11 08:53:58.628667+0700 TestBgTask[381:17115] 💚-2020-10-11 08:53:58.628 +0700 Start schedule app refresh
 (lldb) e -l objc -- (void)[[BGTaskScheduler sharedScheduler] _simulateLaunchForTaskWithIdentifier:@"com.example.bgRefresh"]